Gun Control Is Front And Center In Virginia Races

 Gov. Ralph Northam Calls On Lawmakers To Take Action After Virginia Beach Shooting

-Republicans currently hold a razor-thin majority in both houses of the state legislature, and with all 140 seats on the ballot this year, Democrats hope to flip those chambers blue.
+Republicans currently hold a razor-thin majority in both houses of the state legislature, and with all 140 seats on the ballot this year, Democrats hope to turn those chambers blue.

 One race where the discussion of guns is especially fraught is in Virginia Beach, the 8th State Senate district.

-Virginia Beach was the scene of a mass shooting on May 31, when a longtime city employee stalked through a municipal building armed with two .45-caliber pistols, killing 12 people and wounding four others before he was killed in a gun battle with police.
+Virginia Beach was the scene of a mass shooting on May 31, when a longtime city employee stalked through a municipal building armed with two .45-caliber pistols, killing 12 people and wounding four others before he was killed in a gunbattle with police.

 That crime has amplified the debate over gun laws as the campaigns head into the final weeks before the Nov.
 5 election.

-The race in the 8th Senate district in Virginia Beach pits two U.S. Navy veterans against each other.
+The race in the 8th Senate District in Virginia Beach pits two U.S. Navy veterans against each other.

 Democrat Missy Cotter Smasal, a 41-year-old political newcomer, is challenging the incumbent Republican, 54-year-old Bill DeSteph.